Orso2p2n/ror2-drones-names/_release/README.md

 Mod comes with default lists of names, but everything is 100% customizable in the config!

 Forked to provide names to the new Alloyed Collective companions, since the original seems unmaintained.
 If the original gets updated again I'll mark this as obsolete.
+Doesn't work with Operator's drones for some reason.
+Unfortunately I am lazy.

 ## Screenshots